 - Directors will be vetted by the Nominating Committee to ensure that they have the prerequisite skills, experience and expertise to serve on the Board.

 - All other factors being equal, the Nominating Committee will try to foster a Board of Directors which is diverse with respect to gender, ethnicity, and professional experience.

-- The Nominating Committee shall maintain a Board Inventory which catalogues Director profiles, skills and experience, tracks the rotation schedule of Directors, identifies vacancies that need to be filled, and indicates required skills and experience that should be sought from future candidates to the Board.
+- The Nominating Committee shall maintain a Board Inventory which catalogues Director profiles, tracks the rotation schedule of Directors, identifies vacancies that need to be filled, and indicates required characteristics that should be sought from future candidates to the Board.

-- Upon approval of the candidates by the Board of Directors, the Nominating Committee shall prepare and distribute to Affiliate Members a list of eligible and proposed candidates at least one month prior to the Annual General Meeting.
+- Upon approval of the candidates by the Board of Directors, the Nominating Committee shall prepare and distribute to Affiliate Members a list of eligible and proposed candidates and the term of office for the successful candidates at least one month prior to the Annual General Meeting.
 Also provided for each candidate will be their biographical profiles and the nomination forms stating who is nominating them to the Board of Directors.

 - The Nominating Committee shall ensure that ballots listing all eligible and proposed candidates are prepared, distributed and properly counted for the election of Directors at the Annual General Meeting.
 It shall be at their discretion whether or not to have separate ballots for “internal” and “external” candidates and all other matters pertaining to the voting procedure.

 - Nominated candidates will be given an opportunity to address the Members at the meeting where the Directors are to be elected, the allocated time for which will be determined by the Nominating Committee, but will not exceed 5 minutes per candidate.

 By-Law Policy on Board Committees and Advisory Bodies